SUNAITECH/PolarFlux/README.md

 - **Termios Configuration**: Configured for Raw 8N1 communication with no software flow control (`~IXON & ~IXOFF`).
 - **Packet Atomicity**: Frames are written as a single contiguous buffer (Adalight protocol compatible) to minimize jitter.
 - **Auto-Handshake**: Scans `/dev/cu.*` ports and probes for a successful handshake at various baud rates (115200 to 921600).

-### 3. Power Management Logic
-- **ABL (Auto Brightness Limiter)**: Calculates estimated current draw ($A_{total}$) and scales global brightness to keep it within the defined power budget.
-- **Smart Fallback**: If connection stability drops, the system reduces internal processing frequency and attempts automatic reconnection with reduced brightness.

 ---